iluwatar/java-design-patterns/monad/README.md

 **Programmatic Example**

 Here’s the Monad implementation in Java.

-The `Validator` takes an object, validates it against specified predicates, and collects any validation errors.
-The `validate` method allows you to add validation steps, and the `get` method either returns the validated object or throws an `IllegalStateException` with a list of validation exceptions if any of the validation steps fail.
+The `Validator` class encapsulates an object and performs validation steps in a monadic fashion, showcasing the benefits of using the Monad pattern for error handling and state management.

 ```java
 public class Validator<T> {